ragu-manjegowda/vivitsa/05_interrupts/README.md

-# Segmentation
+# Interrupts

-To understand and implement segments for code and data.
+To understand and implement interrupt service routines.

 ## Details:

-Define descriptors for kernel code and data segments then load them when kernel starts.
+Define ISRs, load them to processor and handle them appropriately when it occurs.

 ## Usage: